slim-template/slim-rails/README.md

-After the application layout file is converted successfully, make sure to delete `app/views/layouts/application.html.erb`, so Rails can start using `app/views/layouts/application.html.haml` instead.
+After the application layout file is converted successfully, make sure to delete `app/views/layouts/application.html.erb`, so Rails can start using `app/views/layouts/application.html.slim` instead.

-### Converting all .erb views to slim format
+### Converting all .erb views to .slim format

 If you want to convert all of your .erb views into .slim, you can do so using the following command: